 How to create a Sourdough Starter

 A good starter is the foundation of incredible bread!
-These simple steps will give you a great starter in 7 days.
+These simple steps will give you a great starter in as little as 7 days.

 - Prep Time: 7 days